 Patients in whom invasive coronary angiography was unable to locate a major coronary artery or graft

-Current indications for cardiac MRI include evaluation of cardiac structure and function, assessment of myocardial viability, and possibly diagnosis and risk assessment of patients with either known or suspected CAD.
+Indications for cardiac MRI include evaluation of cardiac structure and function and assessment of myocardial viability.
+Cardiac MRI, specifically stress perfusion MRI and quantitative myocardial blood flow analysis, may also be indicated for diagnosis and risk assessment in patients with either known or suspected CAD.

-The main adverse outcomes are unstable angina, MI, and sudden death due to arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more .
+The main adverse outcomes of angina pectoris are unstable angina Unstable Angina Unstable angina results from acute obstruction of a coronary artery without myocardial infarction.
+Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.
+Diagnosis... read more , myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more , and sudden death due to arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more .
 Annual mortality rate is about 1.4% in patients with angina, no history of MI, a normal resting ECG, and normal BP.
 However, women with CAD tend to have a worse prognosis.
 Mortality rate is about 7.5% when systolic hypertension is present, 8.4% when the ECG is abnormal, and 12% when both are present.
 Type 2 diabetes about doubles the mortality rate for each scenario.

 Prognosis worsens with increasing age, increasingly severe anginal symptoms, presence of anatomic lesions, and poor ventricular function.
 Lesions in the left main coronary artery or proximal left anterior descending artery indicate particularly high risk.
 Although prognosis correlates with number and severity of coronary arteries affected, prognosis is surprisingly good for patients with stable angina, even those with 3-vessel disease, if ventricular function is normal.

-Reversible risk factors are modified as much as possible (see also Atherosclerosis : Treatment).
-Smokers should stop smoking; ≥ 2 yr after stopping smoking, risk of MI is reduced to that of people who never smoked.
-Hypertension is treated diligently because even mild hypertension increases cardiac workload.
+Reversible risk factors are modified Treatment Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more as much as possible.
+Smokers should stop smoking; 2 or more years after stopping smoking, risk of MI is reduced to that of people who never smoked.
+Hypertension (BP > 130/80 for patients with CAD) is treated diligently because even mild hypertension increases cardiac workload.
 Weight loss alone often reduces the severity of angina.
 Sometimes treatment of mild LV failure markedly lessens angina.
 Paradoxically, digitalis occasionally intensifies angina, presumably because increased myocardial contractility increases oxygen demand, arterial tone is increased, or both.
-Aggressive reduction of total cholesterol and low-density lipoprotein (LDL) cholesterol (via diet plus drugs as necessary) slows the progression of CAD, may cause some lesions to regress (see Dyslipidemia : Treatment), and improves endothelial function and thus arterial response to stress.
+Aggressive reduction of total cholesterol Treatment Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol (HDL-C) level that contributes to the development of atherosclerosis... read more and low-density lipoprotein (LDL) cholesterol (via diet plus statins) slows the progression of CAD, may cause some lesions to regress, and improves endothelial function and thus arterial response to stress.
 An exercise program emphasizing walking often improves the sense of well-being, reduces risk of acute ischemic events, and improves exercise tolerance.

 The main goals of angina treatment are to

-For an acute attack, sublingual nitroglycerin is the most effective drug. (see Table: Drugs for Coronary Artery Disease*)
+To relieve symptoms during an acute attack, sublingual nitroglycerin is the most effective drug.

 Long-acting nitrates (oral or transdermal) are used if symptoms persist after the beta-blocker dose is maximized.
 If angina occurs at predictable times, a nitrate is given to cover those times.
 Oral nitrates include isosorbide dinitrate and mononitrate (the active metabolite of the dinitrate).
-They are effective within 1 to 2 h; their effect lasts 4 to 6 h.
+They are effective within 1 to 2 hours; their effect lasts 4 to 6 hours.
 Sustained-release formulations of isosorbide mononitrate appear to be effective throughout the day.
 For transdermal use, cutaneous nitroglycerin patches have largely replaced nitroglycerin ointments primarily because ointments are inconvenient and messy.
-Patches slowly release the drug for a prolonged effect; exercise capacity improves 4 h after patch application and wanes in 18 to 24 h.
+Patches slowly release the drug for a prolonged effect; exercise capacity improves 4 hours after patch application and wanes in 18 to 24 hours.
 Nitrate tolerance may occur, especially when plasma concentrations are kept constant.
 Because risk of myocardial infarction is highest in early morning, an afternoon or early evening respite period from nitrates is reasonable unless a patient commonly has angina at that time.
-For nitroglycerin, an 8- to 10-h respite period seems sufficient.
-Isosorbide may require a 12-h respite period.
-If given once/day, sustained-release isosorbide mononitrate does not appear to elicit tolerance.
+For nitroglycerin, an 8- to 10-hour respite period seems sufficient.
+Isosorbide may require a 12-hour respite period.
+If given once a day, sustained-release isosorbide mononitrate does not appear to elicit tolerance.

 Calcium channel blockers may be used if symptoms persist despite use of nitrates or if nitrates are not tolerated.
-Calcium channel blockers are particularly useful if hypertension or coronary spasm is also present.
+Calcium channel blockers are particularly useful if hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
+Hypertension with no known cause (primary; formerly, essential... read more or coronary spasm Variant Angina Variant angina is angina pectoris secondary to epicardial coronary artery spasm.
+Symptoms include angina at rest and rarely with exertion.
+Diagnosis is by electrocardiography (ECG) and provocative... read more is also present.
 Different types of calcium channel blockers have different effects.
 Dihydropyridines (eg, nifedipine, amlodipine, felodipine) have no chronotropic effects and vary substantially in their negative inotropic effects.
-Shorter-acting dihydropyridines may cause reflex tachycardia and are associated with increased mortality in CAD patients; they should not be used alone to treat stable angina.
+Shorter-acting dihydropyridines may cause reflex tachycardia and are associated with increased mortality in patients with CAD; they should not be used alone to treat stable angina.
 Longer-acting formulations of dihydropyridines have fewer tachycardic effects; they are most commonly used with a beta-blocker.
 Among longer-acting dihydropyridines, amlodipine has the weakest negative inotropic effects; it may be used in patients with left ventricular systolic dysfunction.
 Diltiazem and verapamil, other types of calcium channel blockers, have negative chronotropic and inotropic effects.
 They can be used alone in patients with beta-blocker intolerance or asthma and normal left ventricular systolic function but may increase cardiovascular mortality in patients with left ventricular systolic dysfunction.

 Ranolazine is a sodium channel blocker that can be used to treat chronic angina.
 Because ranolazine may also prolong QTc, it is usually reserved for patients in whom symptoms persist despite optimal treatment with other antianginal drugs.
-Ranolazine may not be as effective in women as in men.
 Dizziness, headache, constipation, and nausea are the most common adverse effects.

 PCI is usually preferred for 1- or 2-vessel disease with suitable anatomic lesions and is increasingly being used for 3-vessel disease.
 Lesions that are long or near bifurcation points are often not amenable to PCI.
 However, as stent technology improves, PCI is being used for more complicated cases.